Reserve Now or You'll Be Sorry

 If you’ve already spent an arm and a leg on presents and plane tickets, the Volt is a solid way to save some money once you land.
 53 miles on battery alone and 420 on a full tank and full charge — you may not have to fill up once.

-Sporting a 435 horsepower 5.0-liter V8, this special-edition Mustang might not be a good idea for a snowier destination.
-But, hey, sometimes the lure of a black-and-gold paint job is just too much to ignore.
-Brush up on your car control first.
+Sporting a 435 horsepower 5.0-liter V8, this may not be a good idea for a snowier destination.
+But, hey, sometimes the allure of a muscly fastback is just too much to ignore.
+Just brush up on your car control first.

 When it comes to performance, Hertz doesn’t mess around — their Dream Car selection is the antithesis of the standard rental-car fleet.
 So if you’re looking for a somewhat understated sedan, you owe it to yourself to reserve the Mercedes-AMG C63.
 It’s the holidays.
 Treat yourself.